What is a balance transfer credit card?

-Once the balance transfer period ends, the debt will revert to the usual purchase rate (and occasionally the cash advance rate on some cards I believe).
+Once the introductory period ends, the debt will revert to the usual purchase rate (and occasionally the cash advance rate on some cards I believe).
 This means that your debt all of a sudden will incur interest thus why you want to either be debt-free by this time or have severely paid off the majority of your debt over the balance transfer offer period.

 Don’t assume you will get another balance transfer card after the offer ends